 Imagine getting lost in nature and being rescued by a 3CPO-like robot that could speak to you and make life-saving decisions.
 You could also very well encounter a new robotic colleague working at a warehouse and communicating through natural dialog.
 As futuristic as these situations may sound, the technology which would allow for such communication and collaboration is within our grasp.
 It will allow humans and robots to work together on specific tasks in human-centric environments such as factories and hospitals using dialogue to obtain and convey information.
-The robots of the near future could even become stage performers, effortlessly mimicking human speech and behavior.
+The robots of the near future could even become stage performers, effortlessly mimicking human speech and behaviour.

 On September 1st, 2016 IIIM and its partner Communicative Machines (CMLabs) will launch the CoCoMaps project.
 This endeavor proposes to improve natural human-robot communication and collaboration by allowing robots and humans to work together on tasks requiring real-time dialogue skills.

 The CoCoMaps system builds on CMLabs’ primary product, the Psyclone platform, which allows seamless integration of otherwise incompatible technologies, such as computer vision, speech, online and offline knowledge, animation and real-time robotics control.
 Psyclone is the foundation for a so-called Cognitive Map Architecture which CMLabs developed for Honda and implemented in their robot ASIMO, allowing it to engage in one-on-one human–robot interactions.
 ASIMO is already amongst the most advanced humanoid robots yet developed, representing a leap forward in artificial intelligence.